dummy-image

 1. Be yourself

 As redundant as this may sound, many people still walk into interviews, acting out a script that they think will endear them to their interviewers.
-They don’t know that people can usually spot a fake, and that alone can make it difficult for the panel to warm up to them.
+They don’t know that people can usually spot a fake, which can make it difficult for the panel to warm up to them.

 2. Dress appropriately